Frequently Asked Questions

 When people first come or are planning on coming to Ajijic there are always lots of questions.
 Below are some of the most common FAQs that people ask and the answers to them.
 If you have any other questions please contact us through our contact page.

-Which airport is closest to Ajijic?
+Which airport is closest to Ajijic, Mexico?

 The Guadalajara airport, Miguel Hidalgo y Costilla Guadalajara International Airport is 38 kilometres (23.8 miles) from Ajijic.
 It takes approximately 40 minutes to drive.

-Is it safe in ajijic?
+Is it safe in Ajijic?

 Like everywhere in the world where, when and how you move around town is important to your safety.
 Traveling during the day on foot in populated areas is safe, and if out driving at night stay on the main roads and travel with a companion.

-can i use my phone from north of the border in ajijic?
+Can I use my phone from north of the border in Ajijic?

-how much money will i spend for rent?
+How much money will I spend for rent?

 Depending on the type of accommodation you desire rents vary greatly depending on location, property type, amenities on the property and whether it’s a new or older build.
 A small one bedroom casita might cost anywhere from 300 usd to 500 usd.
-A two bedroom house from 500 usd to 1200 usd, a three bedroom from 800 usd to 2000 usd.
+A two bedroom house from 800 usd to 1200 usd, a three bedroom from 1,200 usd to 2000 usd.

 Usually the homes are furnished, and whether the utilities and staff are included in the rent varies.
 You will need to inquire and have all inclusions in your rental agreement.

-Can you drink the water in ajijic?
+Can you drink the water in Ajijic?

 The water is NOT purified so it is best you buy bottled water for drinking, dental care and food preparation.